DEFRA/software-development-standards/docs/standards/net_standards.md

 # .NET Standards

 At Defra, we use .NET as a secondary technology stack, with **Node.js** being our primary stack.

+.NET does not align with our recruitment or training strategies and has a significantly smaller talent pool within Defra compared to Node.js.

 The use of .NET must be justified with an **evidence-based decision**.
 This document outlines the standards for using .NET within Defra, ensuring alignment with modern practices and Microsoft's best practices.

 ## Key Principles